anksank/spring-framework/README3.md

   - Embedded container servlet support
   - Elegant configuration management
 - Using spring boot, we can configure self contained JAR Application with an embedded servlet container instead of creating a WAR.

+## Using Spring Initializr

+Online Spring boot application generator used to create Spring boot applications from scratch.

+- Goto [start.spring.io](https://start.spring.io) to quickly create and generate a spring boot application.